1/14 Scale Custom Aluminum Flatbed Trailers

 The suspension is a modular air bag trailing arm design.
 Its design also makes it easy to transform one of my trailers from a closed tandem trailer, to a spread axle, or even a triple axle trailer.

 It is just a matter of taking a couple of bolts out and sliding the modular suspension to where you want it mounted, and for a tri-axle simply add another suspension module between the existing spread axle units.

 Independently turning axles are housed in an aluminum axle tube assy. with pressed in bearings and bushings

 Trailers are built out of 100% aluminum, including the wheels and the black anodized aluminum support legs.
-The only thing not aluminum are the nail strips on the deck, and the plastic support legs.
+The only thing not aluminum are the nail strips on the deck.
 All hardware is metric, low profile hex head hardware where possible.

 Trailers come with DOT safety tape on the sides and rear.
 You won’t find these trailers anywhere else as they are all my design.